yanirs/yanirseroussi.com/content/consult/index.md

 ### 2. Bespoke review and roadmapping

-This includes tailoring my [Data-to-AI Health Check for Startups](/data-to-ai-health-check/) to your needs.
+This may include tailoring my [Data-to-AI Health Check](/data-to-ai-health-check/) to your needs.

 We'll follow this process: